vivianaflorezc/vivianaflorezc/README.md

 - 😄 Pronouns: Viviana
 - 🌱 I’m currently learning Data Science and Machine Learning
 - 👯 I’m looking to collaborate on HealthCare and social impact projects.
 - 📫 How to reach me: You can conect with me on LinkedIn.

+## Skills
+- Python
+- Rstudio
+- Microsoft PowerBI
+- SQL
+- Streamlit

+## Languages
+- Spanish (Native)
+- English (Advanced)

 ## My Projects